monstaro/basic-chat/instructions.md

 ## Send A Message ##

 Now that we’ve created our channel, we can access that channel instance and run its sendMessage() method.
-A channel instance also includes lots of other useful information, such as the `created_by` field, `member_count`.
+A channel instance also includes lots of other useful information, such as the `created_by` field, and `member_count`.

 To access the channel instance and its methods, you need the channelID, which you can get from the `queryChannels()` method.